4MedBox/FAIR-as-a-service/README.md

 ready for federated analytics, AI, and machine learning. <br> FAIR as a service is making deployment by institutional DCCs of FAIR services cost-effective, scalable, and sustainable by delivering ‘FAIR as a Service’ (FaaS).

+## Architecture
+This repo consists of an Archimate architecture to visualize the concept of FAIR as a Service.
+This can be subject to changes while connecting new components.